An interpretable machine learning system for colorectal cancer diagnosis from pathology slides: Methods

-To evaluate the domain generalisation of the proposed approach, two external datasets were used.
-We evaluate the proposed approaches on two external datasets publicly available.
+To evaluate the domain generalisation of the proposed approach, two external datasets, publicly available, were used.
 The first dataset is composed of samples of the TCGA-COAD~\cite{Kirk2016} and TCGA-READ~\cite{Kirk2016b} collections from The Cancer Imaging Archive~\cite{Clark2013}, which are composed in general by resection samples (in contrast to our dataset, composed only of biopsies and polypectomies).
 Samples containing pen markers, large air bubbles over tissue, tissue folds, and other artefacts affecting large areas of the slide were excluded.
-The final selection includes 232 whole-slide images reviewed and validated by the same pathologists that reviewed the in-house datasets.
+The final selection includeded 232 whole-slide images reviewed and validated by the same pathologists that reviewed our in-house datasets.
 230 of those samples were diagnosed as high-grade lesions, whereas the remaining two have been diagnosed as low-grade and non-neoplastic.
 For this dataset, the specific model of the scanner used to digitise the images is unknown, but the file type (".svs") matches the file type of the training data.
-The second external dataset used to evaluate the model contains 100H\&E slides from the Pathology AI Platform~\cite{PAIP} colorectal cohort, which contains all the cases with a more superficial sampling of the lesion, for a better comparison with our datasets.
-All the whole slide images in this dataset were digitised with an Aperio AT2 at 20X magnification.
+The second external dataset contains 100H\&E slides from the Pathology AI Platform~\cite{PAIP} colorectal cohort.
+All included cases had a more superficial sampling of the lesions, better comparing with our datasets.
+All the WSIs in this dataset were digitised with an Aperio AT2 at 20X magnification.
 Finally, the pathologists' team followed the same guidelines to review and validate all the WSI, which were all classified as high-grade lesions.
 It is interesting to note that while the PAIP contains significantly fewer tiles per slide, around 973, than the CRS10K dataset, around 1293, the TCGA dataset shows the largest amount of tissue per slide with an average of 6761 tiles as seen in Table~\ref{tab:data_summary}.